nabinadhikari/robot-challenge/readme.md

 - Test project in watch mode `npm run test`
 - Start the application `npm start`

+## Changes

+The application is currently expecting commands from console input (stdin).
+This can be changed easily by swapping `createInterface.inpu` to `fs.createReadStream("./testdata/commands.txt")`.

 ## Program Rules

 This application has rules to accept valid commands and ignore invalid commands.
 Commands are case sensitive and some require specific structure.
 Available commands are: